smbautista1/SampleParallaxWebsite/README.md

 # SampleParallaxWebsite
 a sample site that I can use for future use

-# i cpoied this from LlamaDev on youtube
+# i copied this from LlamaDev on youtube so.....